JustinD85/serpent-talk/README.md

 * Navigate to the proj directory
 * type `lein run` followed by a phrase e.g `lein run Hey, thar`
 * You should now have a serpent responding!!

+# See my marvelous test pass
+* navigate to proj directory
+* run `lein test`
+* Witness the aweshomeness